 Many of those in the web hosting industry may be familiar with providers like Digital Ocean.
 Although Digital Ocean (DO) focuses on the areas of web hosting and web application deployment, it is nonetheless a good example of a niche IaaS provider.

-Hosting-specific focused platforms like DO enable developers to quickly build and deploy powerful sites and applications.
-These can be run indefinitely or sold quickly for profit.
-The value of these can run pretty high – for example, Bloginfluent listed on Flippa for a cool $3.5 million.
+Hosting-specific focused cloud platforms like DO enable developers to quickly build and deploy powerful sites and applications.

-ServerCentral provides computing infrastructure, but not only at an IaaS level.
+Deft, as know as ServerCentral formerly, provides computing infrastructure, but not only at an IaaS level.
 In fact, they go past the Cloud and also include on-premise infrastructure if that’s what you need.
-For IaaS, ServerCentral offers a hybrid platform and also acts as an AWS consultant.
+For IaaS, Deft offers a hybrid platform and acts as an AWS consultant.